The "messenger" arrived the next morning, when Mark Atilius was having breakfast. It was Tiberius, his old mate and Lucius’s main assistant.

 – How?!
 By whom? - Mark and Aternius screamed with horror.

-– Please, calm down!
+–Please, calm down!
 Sometimes indirect evidence can tell us more than you think.
-How many troops were there and how much resources did they steal?
+How many troops were there and how many resources did they steal?

 – According to our calculations there were 78 infantry troops and 24 horsemen.
 And they stole 4860 resources in total.